L4Z3RC47/vr-up-forever/README.md

 1. If your using a Rift install the [Oculus app](https://www3.oculus.com/en-us/setup/) and go through the device setup sequence.

-1. Setup a new standard user account, install your app for that (or both new and admin) user/s.
+1. Setup a new local standard user account, install your app for that (or both new and admin) user/s.
+In your standard user account test launching both your app and the Oculus Home app.
+Oculus home is setup per user so you will need to run all of your Oculus setup on this user account too.

 1. If your computer will be somewhere accessible by visitors you may want to disable the power button in the in System Settings/Hardware and Sound/Power Options/

 1. Configure any additional sound output to mirror the Oculus headset output

 1. Create a .bat file to launch Oculus home, your app, and any other apps your installation is dependent on.
-Add the .bat script to your Startup folder.
+Add the .bat script to your Startup folder for the standard user account you just created.
 We start with launching the Oculus home app first as the Oculus rift is dependent on the app.
 By starting this first we prevent the Home app from starting after the launch of our application which would result in the Home app being displayed with a focus on top of our app.

 	```dos